 Basic earnings per share ("EPS") is computed by dividing net (loss) income attributable to the Company's common shareholders by the weighted average number of common shares outstanding for the period (including restricted shares and shares held by Rabbi Trusts).
 Fully-diluted EPS reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into shares of common stock.
-The calculation of the number of such additional shares was 24,000 for the three months ended March 31, 2010.
-The calculation of the number of such additional shares was anti-dilutive for the three months ended March 31, 2009.
-Accordingly, fully-dilutive EPS was the same as basic EPS for both periods.
+The calculation of the number of such additional shares was 52,000 and 39,000, respectively, for the three and six months ended June 30, 2010 related to the warrants issued to RioCan; however such amounts were antidilutive as the Company reported a net loss in both periods.
+The calculation of the number of such additional shares related to other warrants and stock options outstanding was anti-dilutive for the three and six months ended June 30, 2009.
+Fully-dilutive EPS was the same as basic EPS for all periods.